fusionresolveit/FusionResolveIT/README.md

 # Releases

-The releases are same than official but with our patches.
+The first version is the 9.5 version, copy of GLPI 9.5 version but secured.
+The second (in dev now), is the 1.0.0 version, with 95% of code rewritten.

 # Availability of code